dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 we could use their api as the way to do agentic chat calls from our backend.
-So our backend is really about agents.
+So our backend is really about agents. take the pg-lite version, and then gradually peel of functions that go into our backend ?

+docker images
+- pg-lite seems up to date
+- lobe-chat seems outdated
+-